Debt management (Getting to grips with debt with YNAB)

 Using YNAB means shifting my focus from looking at what I have in my bank account to what I have in my budget.
 These two figures are normally wildly different.
 Essentially, the former doesn’t include bills that I have to pay before my next pay packet whereas the latter does.

-It’s also served as a reminder of how much credit card debt I have.
+It’s also served as a reminder of how much credit card debt I have and why I should consider debt consolidation (if you’re wondering how does debt consolidation work - check it out here).
 In recent months, I have been trying to save money to get a deposit for a house which is slow-going in itself.
 That’s seen me drop any overpayments to my credit cards and putting them in a savings account instead - an action reflected only too well in the outstanding balance on my cards, but not seemingly so well in my accrued savings.

 It’s difficult going from spending now and worrying later to checking what I have and deciding if it’s in my budget, and I predict that it will be this that I struggle most with.